codenotary/codenotary.io/pages/blog/VMware-vSphere-Network-Issues-Can-Hit-Your-VM-Performance.md

 As we all pretty well know that the physical resources are shared in a virtualized environment, and it's a challenging task to ensure that every VM has the resources it needs to run the guest operating system and the application running on it.
 Monitoring vSphere metrics including network metrics helps you to ensure high performance in your virtual infrastructure.
 It also helps in identifying bottlenecks in both physical and virtual networks that compromise the overall performance of the infrastructure.
-With [CNIL Metrics and Logs](https://www.codenotary.com/products/metrics-and-logs/), you can monitor all the key metrics including network received and transmitted or dropped packets in real-time that warn you at the earliest about the emerging issues in your virtual infrastructure and keep your VMs at high performance.
+With [Metrics and Logs](https://www.codenotary.com/products/metrics-and-logs/), you can monitor all the key metrics including network received and transmitted or dropped packets in real-time that warn you at the earliest about the emerging issues in your virtual infrastructure and keep your VMs at high performance.

-[CNIL Metrics and Logs](https://www.codenotary.com/products/metrics-and-logs/) is a software that runs within minutes in your VMware-based virtual environment and immediately starts monitoring the network metrics that can affect the VM performance due to any bottleneck in your virtual network.
+[Metrics and Logs](https://www.codenotary.com/products/metrics-and-logs/) is a software that runs within minutes in your VMware-based virtual environment and immediately starts monitoring the network metrics that can affect the VM performance due to any bottleneck in your virtual network.

 You can start your Free Trial now, deploy the virtual appliance in minutes and get results in under 15 minutes.